ThomasBuchinger/miq-flow/README.md

 # ManageIQ Automate GitFlow Importer
 This command line utility implements a git-based branching workflow (GitFlow) on top of the default ManageIQ Automate Import/Export Scripts.

+Automation Engine is ManageIQ's way to integrate IT infrastructure into the wider Enterprise (e.g. CMDB, change management, billing, ...).
+It is common for ManageIQ deployments to have a shared DEV environment, because custom Automate Methods not only depend on access to the APIs of backend systems, but also on the ServiceModels exposed by Automate Engine.

 # The Problem
-ManageIQ provides a workflow enginge (Automate Engine) ManageIQ does provide import/export scripts for Automate domains, however the default scripts are not compatible with GitFlow for the following reasons:
+ManageIQ does provide import/export scripts for Automate domains, however the default scripts are not compatible with GitFlow for the following reasons:
 * The Importer cannot handle partial imports for Automate domains
-* Since higher priority domains shadow lower priority ones, any domain modeling a feature-branch MUST only contain changed files (which is a concept not easily translateable into git).
+* Since higher priority domains override lower priority ones, any domain modeling a feature-branch MUST only contain changed files (which is a concept not easily translateable into git).

 # How does automate-gitflow help?
 automate-gitflow uses the diff information in git to create partial domains, which can be imported with the default importer.